iterative/dvc.org/content/docs/user-guide/dvc-files/advanced-dvc.yaml.md

     cmd: python train.py --thresh ${models.us.threshold}
 ```

-> DVC merges external params and `vars` as long as there are no leaf node
+> DVC merges values from params files and `vars` as long as there are no leaf
-> collisions (so the two examples above can't be used simultaneously).
+> node collisions (so the two examples above can't be used simultaneously).
 For
 > example, `{"grp": {"a": 1}}` can be merged with `{"grp": {"b": 2}}`, but not
 > with `{"grp": {"a": 7}}`.